Simulating Effective QED on Quantum Computers: Review of e QED

 \subsubsection{Lattice eQED}

 The Hamiltonian from the previous section can be placed on a discrete cubic lattice with $n_s$ sites and side-length $L$.
-In this discrete representation we make the identification that $\psi = \an\sqrt{n_s/L^3}$ and $\bar{\psi} = \cre \gamma^0 \sqrt{n_s/L^3}$ where $\an$ is the standard dimensionless fermionic annihilation operator, and $n_s$ is the total number of lattice sites.
+In this discrete representation we make the identification that $\psi = \an\sqrt{n_s/L^3}$ and $\bar{\psi} = \cre \gamma^0 \sqrt{n_s/L^3}$ where $\an$ is the standard dimensionless fermionic annihilation operator, and $n_s$ is the total number of lattice sites. $\psi$ and $\an$ obey the standard fermionic anti-commutation relations

+where the first index labels the position on the lattice and the second index labels the spinor component.
 The discretized Hamiltonian on the lattice can then be expressed as

 Here we use the convention that $\vec{x}$, $\vec{y}$ and $\vec{p}$ are vectors of integers that index a particular fermionic mode.
 The state of the system can be represented by using a qubit to represent each $a^\dagger_x a_x$.
 This will require $4n_s$ qubits total.